 Equation \eqref{eq-alf-gr-dis} is a cubic polynomial in $\delta\omega$ with the discriminant of its derivative being positive.
-So, it must have one real and two complex conjugate roots.
+So, it must have one real root and two complex-conjugate roots.
 However, out of these three roots, we will consider only the complex root with a positive imaginary part to study the neutrino-driven Alfv{\'e}n wave instability.
 Thus, we numerically solve Eq. \eqref{eq-alf-gr-dis} for $\Im(\delta\omega)>0$ with the same set of parameters as for the magnetosonic wave instability (\textit{cf}.
-Figs. \ref{fig2-fsmag_b} and \ref{fig3-fsmag_n}).
-The results are displayed in Figs. \ref{fig5-gr-alfven} and \ref{fig6-gr-alfven-n0}.
+Figs. \ref{fig2-fsmag_b} and \ref{fig3-fsmag_n}), and show the results in Figs. \ref{fig4-gr-alfven} and \ref{fig5-gr-alfven-n0}.

-Figure \ref{fig5-gr-alfven} shows the profiles of growth rates for neutrino-driven fast [Subplot (a)] and slow [Subplot (b)] Alfv{\'e}n waves.
+Figure \ref{fig4-gr-alfven} shows the profiles of growth rates for neutrino-driven fast [Subplot (a)] and slow [Subplot (b)] Alfv{\'e}n waves.
 These result from coupling with magnetosonic modes due to the Coriolis force.
 The solid curve depicts only the neutrino beam effect.
 The dashed curve includes both the neutrino beam and two-flavor oscillation effects.
 In both subplots, there is a singularity at $\theta\approx\pi/2$.
-At this point, the shear Alfv{\'e}n wave is not defined.
+At this point, the shear Alfv{\'e}n wave remains undefined.
 The instability curves behave differently in the two intervals: $0<\theta<\pi/2$ and $\pi/2<\theta<\pi$.
 For a constant magnetic field $B_0\sim10^7$ T and rotational frequency $\Omega_r\sim5\times10^3~\rm{s}^{-1}$, the growth rates for both $\gamma_+$ and $\gamma_-$ decrease with $\theta$ in $0<\theta<\pi/2$.
-In $\pi/2<\theta<\pi$, they increase, but only when the neutrino beam's influence is considered.
-When both the neutrino beam and two-flavor oscillations are included, the growth rate for $\gamma_+$ increases with $\theta$ and is enhanced in $0<\theta<\pi/2$.
-The $\gamma_-$ shows a decreasing trend and is reduced.
+In $\pi/2<\theta<\pi$, they increase, but only when we consider the neutrino beam's influence.
+When we include both the neutrino beam and two-flavor oscillations, $\gamma_+$ increases with $\theta$ in $0<\theta<\pi/2$.
+The $\gamma_-$ shows a decreasing trend and becomes reduced.
 In the interval $\pi/2<\theta<\pi$, $\gamma_+$ is reduced but still increases with $\theta$, while $\gamma_-$ is enhanced but continues to decrease.
 Thus, when two-flavor oscillations are present, the modified fast Alfv{\'e}n wave is likely unstable in $0<\theta<\pi/2$.
 Strong instability for the slow mode appears in $\pi/2<\theta<\pi$.
-However, with an enhanced magnetic field (see the dash-dotted lines), the growth curves for both fast and slow modes display similar features and enhanced growth rates.
+However, with an enhanced magnetic field (indicated by the dash-dotted lines), the growth curves for both fast and slow modes exhibit similar features and higher growth rates.